Unlocking Efficiency: The Future of Procurement Automation in 2025

 Modern large language models can understand context, not just keywords.
 When responding to "Describe your disaster recovery procedures," the AI recognizes this requires information about backup systems, recovery time objectives, business continuity plans, and testing protocols—then assembles a coherent response from your knowledge base.

-At Arphie, we've processed millions of procurement questions and identified three patterns that break AI response quality:
+At Arphie, we use a combination of models including GPT-4 and continuously evaluate model performance.
+We've identified three patterns that impact AI response quality:

 1. Vague sourcing: When the system doesn't cite which documents informed the response